How I got into science

 What I look for in a scientist

 A tinkerer.
 A risk-taker.
 A time-traveler.
 A theorizer.
-Science is about asking questions, so first and foremost (actually fifth and sixth-most) what I look for in a scientist is zealous enthusiasm and a curious nature…sort of like that kid in Cloudy with a Chance of Meatballs…shoes and all.
+Science is about asking questions, so first and foremost (actually fifth and sixth-most) what I look for in a scientist is zealous enthusiasm and a curious nature…sort of like that kid in Cloudy with a Chance of Meatballs.
 Science is also about rigor.
-So, someone who asks great questions and can then engineer a well-thought-out, HYPOTHESIS-driven design to try and answer those questions.
+So, someone who asks great questions and can then engineer a well-thought-out, hypothesis-driven design to try and answer those questions.
 It’s not all about fancy techniques.
 I would look for someone who didn’t over-complicate things but understood the process of finding the best method to address the research question, keeping in mind, science is also about finding creative ways to solve problems and thinking outside-of-the-box.
 Turn-on: to-do lists.
 Pet-peeve: the overuse of hyphenated phrases.